ograuperas/OneTapFashionista/README.md

 # ONE TAP FASHIONISTA
 ### What is One Tap Fashionista?
 One Tap Fashionista is a project from four computer engineering students from Universitat Autònoma de Barcelona.
-Our project is part of Multimedia Systems' Hackaton of Google Cloud.
+Our project is part of Multimedia Systems' Hackaton of Google Cloud Features.

 In this project we aim to build an application that is able to detect clothes in a photo and then change to any colour or a texture pattern.
-The main idea is that every user with the app can upload or take photos and the edit it, like a fashion designer!
+The main idea is that every user with the app can upload or take photos and then edit it, like a fashion designer!

 ## Software achitecture